 The INDSPEC Board of Directors reviewed materials prepared by Morgan Stanley (i) comparing financial information about INDSPEC with the financial and trading performance of certain comparable publicly traded companies and their securities, (ii) describing the financial terms, to the extent publicly available, of certain comparable acquisition transactions and (iii) comparing preliminary indications of interest received from other potential purchasers with the Exchange Consideration offered by Occidental.
-The INDSPEC Board of Directors concluded that transactions involving specialty chemical companies having a relatively small capitalization were the most appropriate comparison and that the Exchange Consideration considered as a multiple of earnings before interest, taxes, depreciation and amortization was comparable with that achieved in such transactions and exceeded that proposed in the other preliminary indications of interest received by INDSPEC in its search for an appropriate business combination.
+The INDSPEC Board of Directors concluded that transactions involving specialty chemical companies having a relatively small capitalization were the most appropriate comparison and that the Exchange Consideration and amortization was comparable with that achieved in such transactions and exceeded that proposed in the other preliminary indications of interest received by INDSPEC in its search for an appropriate business combination.